Per Jonsson: Career

 Jonsson came to prominence after helping his first club Getingarna win the Swedish Speedway Team Championship in 1982.
 He signed for his first British club the Reading Racers in 1984 and began racing for them during the 1984 British League season.

-His career took off after he won the 1985 Individual Speedway Junior European Championship at Abensberg, West Germany.
+Jonsson's career took off after he won the 1985 Individual Speedway Junior European Championship at Abensberg, West Germany.
 He would also represent Sweden in the Speedway World Pairs Championship and the Speedway World Team Cup for the first time, in addition to winning a second league title with Getingarna.

-He became the Swedish Champion for the first time in 1986 and the following season won it again before making his first appearance in a World Final, in the 1987 Individual Speedway World Championship, held at Amsterdam's Olympic Stadium.
-The final was held over two days and the 22-year-old finished 5th on both days and was classed as 5th overall.
+Jonsson became the Swedish Champion for the first time in 1986 and the following season won it again before making his first appearance in a World Final, in the 1987 Individual Speedway World Championship, held at Amsterdam's Olympic Stadium.
+The final was held over two days and the 22-year-old finished fifth on both days and was classed as 5th overall.
 He was now considered one of the leading riders in the world.

-In 1988, he had a remarkable season, moving to Bysarna from Getingarna during the 1988 Swedish speedway season, where he won a third consecutive individual Swedish title and won the league with the club.
+In 1988, Jonsson had a remarkable season, moving to Bysarna from Getingarna during the 1988 Swedish speedway season, where he won a third consecutive individual Swedish title and won the league with the club.
 Additionally, in Europe he won the Golden Helmet of Pardubice, the Golden Bar and Golden Gala events.
-He qualified for the 1988 World Final at Vojens, Denmark and equalled his 1987 result by finishing in 5th place and won a bronze medal at the 1988 Speedway World Team Cup.
+He qualified for the 1988 World Final at Vojens, Denmark and equalled his 1987 result by finishing in fifth place and won a bronze medal at the 1988 Speedway World Team Cup.

-Following the end of the 1988 season he returned to Getingarna, now known as Stockholm United and won a fifth Swedish league championship.
-Jonsson missed the 1989 British League season, preferring instead to enjoy the joys of fatherhood.
-On th einternational front he finished second with Jimmy Nilsen in 1989 Speedway World Pairs Championship in Leszno, Poland and won a second consecutive bronze medal at the 1989 Speedway World Team Cup.
+Following the end of the 1988 season, Jonsson returned to Getingarna, now known as Stockholm United and won a fifth Swedish league championship.
+He missed the 1989 British League season, preferring instead to enjoy the joys of fatherhood.
+On the international front, he finished second with Jimmy Nilsen in 1989 Speedway World Pairs Championship in Leszno, Poland and won a second consecutive bronze medal at the 1989 Speedway World Team Cup.